Jurca MJ-54 Silas: Development

 The well-known designer of wooden homebuilt aircraft, Marcel Jurca was enlisted to design the prototype.
 Construction was started at Cerny Aerodrome, La Ferté-Alais by Torossian and a group of friends, who together formed a group known as the Association Tegas, a reversal of the surname of Dassault test pilot Jean-Marie Saget.
 This led to the aircraft sometimes mistakenly being called "The Tegas".
 The aircraft, registered F-WGBT and nicknamed "Cargolito", first flew on 30 April 1997, but this may have just consisted of a few hops along the runway.
-Development was slow, and a public presentation wasn't held until 16 January 2002 at La Ferté-Alais.
-Apparently, obtaining a permit to fly was difficult because of the fuel in the car’s tank.
+Development was slow, and a public presentation was not held until 16 January 2002 at La Ferté-Alais.
+Apparently, obtaining a permit to fly was difficult because of the fuel in the car's tank.
 Joseph Torossian had great problems getting finance for production.
-A planned promotional tour of French flying clubs seems not to have taken place, and little has happened to it since.
-It remains stored on the airfield.
+A planned promotional tour of French flying clubs seems not to have taken place, and little happened since.
+The prototype remains stored at the airfield.